 Holy Cross has close links with nearby Goodenough College, a postgraduate residential college for overseas students.
 Father Christopher is Anglican Chaplain there and the College uses Holy Cross for an annual carol service as well as for other special events.

-London’s South Sudanese community is another partner for Holy Cross, holding an annual Independence Day service and celebration here.
-Many thanks to all those who worked so hard to make last year’s service on July 9 such a truly memorable and spiritual occasion, and especially to Rosa, Fanny and their team for providing excellent refreshments.
+London’s South Sudanese community is another partner for Holy Cross, holding its Independence Day service and celebration here twice.
 Our link and solidarity with South Sudan is an important part of our Christian witness here at Holy Cross.
-A small group met South Sudanese bishops in Salisbury last August following the Lambeth Conference.
+A small group met South Sudanese bishops in Salisbury in 2023 following the Lambeth Conference.

 We also have an important partnership with three neighbouring churches close to the Euston Road – the ‘Camden 4’.
 All four have buildings which could be used much more by the local community but which need substantial work in order to be fit for 21st century use.
-The churches are working together to coordinate their community work and plan an application for Heritage Lottery funding.
-Our Open Day on June 4 last year was part of this project.
+The churches are working together to coordinate their community work.
 Our ‘Camden 4’ partners are the Churches of St Mary the Virgin, Eversholt Street, St Mary Magdalene, Munster Square and St George the Martyr, Queen Square.

 Notices

-We have now returned to our pre-Covid sacramental and other provisions.
+We have returned to pre-Covid sacramental and other provisions.
 We have communion in both kinds, both bread and wine, The holy water stoops at the back of the church are again filled with water.
-And we are exchanging the Sign of Peace at the Parish Eucharist as we did before the pandemic, though individuals are free to express the Sign of Peace as they wish and this will be fully respected.
-Continue to wear a mask if you wish.
+And we are exchanging the Sign of Peace at the Parish Eucharist as we did before the pandemic.

 At the back of church there is a contactless card reader for giving to the Church.
 If you would like to use it but are not sure how to, our Churchwardens will assist.
 We also now have cash collections.

-PACTS – pause, adoration, confession, thanksgiving, supplication – is a framework which might help you with private prayer:
+PACTS – pause, adoration, confession, thanksgiving, supplication – is a framework which might help you with private prayers:

 At Sunday Mass in our intercessions we pray for the Church, the world and those who govern, for the community – our friends, family and neighbours – and for those in need.
 That’s another framework that might help your own prayers.